 - Measure competence and performance assessments and make them scalable.

 - Track education and improvement of learner performance.

 Presently, the ability to communicate this information between accrediting officials, education programs, credentialing bodies, learners, and employers remains largely a manual process.
 MedBiquitous® standards are integral to creating and sustaining the infrastructure that allows education programs and credentialing agencies to seamlessly share data and to the future of health professions education.

 Steps in Creating a New MedBiquitous Standard

 Once received, the proposal is evaluated by the MedBiquitous Steering Committee.
-If accepted, the Steering Committee transmits the proposal to ANSI, which then publishes the proposal for public comments or objections.
 The Steering Committee works directly with the public to address any responses.
 If the proposal is accepted, the director of the MedBiquitous Program and the Technical Advisory Group provide a guiding charter to a working group to develop or edit the standard.

 How Standards Are Developed and Approved

 Once a working group's charter is received and reviewed, monthly meetings commence to begin the work.
 The working group, led by at least one chair assigned by the director of the MedBiquitous Program, convenes until a draft standard is created or edited for approval.
 Learn more about working group processes.
 Once drafted, the standard is presented to the MedBiquitous Steering Committee for approval.
 After it has been approved, the draft standard enters a 30-day public comment period with the MedBiquitous community.
-All comments must be addressed by the director of the MedBiquitous Program and the working group before it is submitted to ANSI, which then posts it for an additional public review.
+All comments must be addressed by the director of the MedBiquitous Program and the working group before it is posted for public review.

-If the Voting Body approves the standard, the director of the MedBiquitous Program submits it back to ANSI for final approval.
-After the Steering Committee addresses any ANSI questions or comments, the new (or updated) standard is published!
+If the Voting Body approves the standard, the director of the MedBiquitous Program submits it to the Steering Committee for final approval.
+After the Steering Committee addresses any questions or comments, the new (or updated) standard is published!